 We await decisions from above and outside as to when in person activities may resume, and I will update my message accordingly, but for now watch the calendar and e-notices for announcements of what we will be bringing forward.
 I wish all of you the best.

-It is my honor to serve as the Director of the IEEE Region 2 for 2019 and 2020.
-IEEE Region 2 has a proud heritage and serves over 25,000 members in Delaware, Ohio, Pennsylvania, Maryland, northern Virginia, southern New Jersey, West Virginia, and Washington, DC with 20 vibrant IEEE sections.
-We are one of 10 geographical regions around the world which make up the IEEE whereas Region 1-6 are the only regions within the US.
+It was my honor to serve as the Director of the IEEE Region 2 for 2019 and 2020.
+IEEE Region 2 has a proud heritage and serves over 22,000 members in Delaware, Ohio, Pennsylvania, Maryland, northern Virginia, southern New Jersey, West Virginia, and Washington, DC with 20 vibrant IEEE sections.
+We are one of 10 geographical regions around the world which make up the IEEE whereas Regions 1-6 are the only regions within the US.

-As you have new ideas that will help our members, I want to hear from you.
-Please share these ideas with me (my email is given below) and I hope we can implement them for the benefit of all members in Region 2.
+As you have new ideas that will help our members, I still want to hear from you.
+Please share these ideas with me (my email is given below) and I hope Barry can implement them for the benefit of all members in Region 2.